Introduction to Dependency Injection in Spring

 Controller: CompanyMasterDetails class

-Similar to Constructor based Dependency Injection, here the Autowiring takes place by means of setter method at line no.18.
+Similar to constructor based Dependency Injection, here the Autowiring takes place using the setter method at line no.18.
 The bean object created for EmployeeMasterDetails class will be Autowired & injected via the setter method in CompanyMasterDetails class.

 3. Field or Property-Based Dependency Injection

-When the annotation @Autowired is used on top of the field or property in the class, it is referred to as Field-based Dependency Injection.
+Field-based Dependency Injection refers to the use of the @Autowired annotation on top of a field or property in a class.
 Let us witness the usage of Field-based Dependency Injection with a real-time example.

 POJO Class: EmployeeMasterDetails class